rubyblox/pebbl_app/README.md

 gems developed in this project.

-Reusable sections of this code have been bundled in the stand-alone gem, `thinkum_space-project`.
+Reusable sections of this code have been bundled in the stand-alone gem, `pebbl_app-support`.
 This gem finds an application for development of this and other gems developed in this source repository.

 ### Primary Work Areas

 #### Project Tooling

-The `thinkum_space-project` gem provides some stand-alone development tooling for Ruby projects developed at Thinkum.Space.
+The `pebbl_app-support` gem provides some stand-alone development tooling for Ruby projects developed at Thinkum.Space.
 This support code has been organized under the module **PebblApp::Project**